 During the retreat, leaders of the fraternity and sorority community will participate in team building exercises, small group facilitation discussions as well as participate in large group conversations.
 The goal of the retreat is to get community members to better understand the current state of the community and begin to understand how they can create change and become better values based leaders.

 The annual Emerging Leaders Conference is a program designed to help newer members of the fraternity and sorority community get a jump start on their leadership development and to network with their peers while participating in a variety of educational sessions led by graduate students, staff, and “veteran” undergraduate members of the community who volunteer as presenters.
 The conference is held each spring and includes workshops that are aligned with the selected theme.

-The Fraternity & Sorority Leadership Institute (FSLI) is held the weekend before the spring semester begins each year.
-FSLI is designed for chapter presidents and all council executive board members to come together and engage in leadership development.
+Arete Leadership Academy (ALA) is held the weekend before the spring semester begins each year.
+ALA is designed for chapter presidents and all council executive board members to come together and engage in leadership development.
 Center for Fraternity and Sorority Development staff facilitates a variety of sessions for students on topics including: motivating members, dealing with conflict, and leading with your values.

-The Greek Collab is a competition held in early February each year.
-Participants in The Greek Collab must be newly initiated member(s) from the previous calendar year.
-Through participation in The Greek Collab, participants will work together in groups to create a community development program based on a mystery topic each year.
+The Project Synergy is a competition held in early February each year.
+Participants in Project Synergy must be newly initiated member(s) from the previous calendar year.
+Through participation in Project Synergy, participants will work together in groups to race solving various competitions all while building community.
 All groups are comprised of members from multiple chapters and councils.

 In addition to the above programs, the Center for Fraternity and Sorority Development often supports students participation at the: